BIS warns world economy at critical juncture in inflation fight

 BANKING CRISES

-The Swiss-based BIS held its annual meeting in recent days, where top central bankers discussed the turbulent last few months.
+The Swiss-based BIS held its own annual meeting in recent days, where central bankers discussed the turbulent last few months.

 March and April saw a failure of a number of U.S. regional banks including Silicon Valley Bank and then the emergency rescue of Credit Suisse in the BIS's own backyard.